RMITLibrary/easy_cite/markdown/rmitharvard.md

 **In-text citations** appear within the body of the document.
 They include the author’s family name or name of the organisation responsible for the information source and the year of publication, with page numbers required for quotes if available.

-**A reference list** provides the full bibliographic details of all in-text references at the end of the assignment.
+**A reference list** provides the full bibliographic details of all in-text citations at the end of the assignment.

 **Note:** Although the AGSM states that the title of online sources should be hyperlinked for electronic formats, RMIT Harvard style does not do this because hyperlinked titles are not compatible with the EndNote program.
 In addition, the links would not be available when the work is printed.